YinanTsao/LASSY/README.md

 #### Deploying thumbnailing application (tnpy)

-To deploy the tnpy application, use the following Kubernetes configuration:
+To deploy the tnpy application, use the following K8s configuration:

 ```yaml
 apiVersion: apps/v1